Using liquid mushroom culture to grow mushrooms could leave you feeling more like a scientist or mycologist than a hobbyist.

 What are the disadvantages of using Mushroom Liquid Culture?

 - You can’t see contamination in liquid culture.
 You will only know your mixture is contaminated when you use it.
+You need a sterile environment and basic lab skills to determine continuation in liquid cultures.
+However, it’s still tricky to notice contamination.

-How to make Mushroom Liquid Culture?
+How to Make Mushroom Liquid Culture

-If you would like to know how to make oyster mushroom liquid culture, you can use this recipe.
+If you would like to know how to make Oyster mushroom liquid culture, you can use this recipe.
 In fact, this recipe is suitable for all varieties of mushrooms.

 What you will need: